Bringing together the UK's top audio research groups to develop the next generation of broadcast technology.

 What we're doing

 The BBC Audio Research Partnership was launched in July 2011 as a way of bringing together some of the world's best researchers to work on exciting new audio technology.
-It brings together the UK's top audio research laboratories from University of Surrey, University of Salford, Queen Mary University of London, University of Southampton, University of York and BBC R&D.
+It brings together some of the UK's top audio research laboratories from University of Surrey, University of Salford, Queen Mary University of London, University of Southampton, University of York and BBC R&D. We are open to collaborative research projects with any organisation, if your expertise and interests align with our work, so please do get in touch.

 Why it matters